Academics

 Students:

-• Seek assistance when necessary in the classroom as ninth-grade performance will be seen by college admission offices
+• Seek assistance when necessary in the classroom as ninth grade performance will be seen and considered by college admission offices.

-• Talk with your guidance counselor at course scheduling time about your four-year academic plan
+• Talk with your School Counselor at course scheduling time about your four-year academic plan.

 Parents/Caregivers: